22 October 2020 | Engineering

-Wayve's Fleet Learning Loop has evolved from scripts running on servers in a 'house-office' bedroom to petabyte-scale services running in the cloud.
-In this blog post we are excited to share how we collaborate with Microsoft as we build a unique machine learning platform for autonomous driving.
+Wayve’s Fleet Learning Loop has evolved from scripts running on servers in a ‘house-office’ bedroom to petabyte-scale services running in the cloud.
+In this article we’re excited to share how we collaborate with Microsoft as we build a unique machine learning platform for autonomous driving.

 In the beginning…

 Our self-driving system is data-driven at every layer, using end-to-end deep learning, allowing for continuous optimisation without re-engineering.
 We are betting on a combination of training methods — Imitation Learning to get us started safely, and Reinforcement Learning for refinement of the policy — to develop artificial intelligence for autonomous driving.